ntmitchell/ntmitchell.github.io/_posts/2017-01-18-roman_numeral_converter.md

 tags: Python
 ---

-Here's the code from a python programming exercise for class.

-We were to write two functions that, when given any integer from 1 through 1000, could:
+Let's say you wanted to write two functions that, when given any integer from 1 through 1000, could:

 * Translate Roman numerals into the corresponding integers.
 * Convert integers into Roman numerals.

-Lastly, we wanted to verify that the functions work.
-We compared our outputs to a sample of "solved" numbers, and also fed the results from one function into the other to make sure they gave consistent results.
+Here's how you could do it.

 # Functions

 The numerals-to-number converter looks at a character, determines if it's corresponding value is less than or greater than its neighbor, and determines if the value should be added or subtracted from the total.
 For example, XXIV becomes [10, 10, -1, 5], which sums to 24.

-My number-to-numeral converter is a little more complicated.
-It relies on the fact that, aside from 1, individual Roman numerals are written to represent base-10 multiples of 5 or 10 (i.e., 5, 50, 500).

 ```python
 def str_to_int(numeral_string):